brunojppb/rustorrent/README.md

 # Rustorrent

-A Bitorrent client built with Rust.
+A BitTorrent client built with Rust.
 This is mostly a learning project for me to flex my Rust muscles, so don't take it too seriously.

 ## Features

-- [ ] [Bencoding](https://www.bittorrent.org/beps/bep_0003.html) parser to support `.torrent` files
+- [x] [Bencoding](https://www.bittorrent.org/beps/bep_0003.html) parser to support `.torrent` files
 - [ ] Connect to trackers
 - [ ] Connect to peers
 - [ ] Download files